derekhongg/derekhongg/README.md

-- 👨‍💻 All of my projects are available at [https://github.com/derekhongg](https://github.com/derekhongg)
+- 👨‍💻 All of my projects are available here at [https://github.com/derekhongg](https://github.com/derekhongg)

 - 💬 Ask me about **React, Basketball, and Fitness**